-Illinois EPA's general NPDES Permit (ILG62) for new and replacement surface discharging private sewage disposal systems was reissued on DATE.
-The permit (insert link) authorizes a discharge of pollutants from new and replacement surface discharging private sewage disposal systems to waters of the United States.
+Illinois EPA's general NPDES Permit (ILG62) for new and replacement surface discharging private sewage disposal systems was reissued on October 14, 2020.
+The permit authorizes a discharge of pollutants from new and replacement surface discharging private sewage disposal systems to waters of the United States.

 Dischargers who are eligible for coverage under the final general permit will be permitted to discharge pollutants from new and replacement surface discharging private sewage disposal systems to waters of the United States in accordance with the terms and conditions of the general permit.
 The permit sets discharge limits and requires periodic inspection, monitoring and reporting.
 Anyone not eligible for coverage under the General Permit may apply to the Illinois EPA for an individual NPDES permit.